Dice notation tools

 - Python 3.5

 All other dependencies are indicated on the requirements.txt file.
-The included makefile can install them with the command:

 The project is offered as a Pypi package, and using pip is the preferred way to install it.
 For this use the following command;